cpit405/js-slides/slides.md

 ---

-# Benefits of learning functional programming in JS
+## Benefits of learning functional programming in JS
+- Sure, here's a bullet list describing how functional programming can lead to less code:

+- **Function composition**: code is written by composing simple functions, which often results in less lines of and more readable code.
- - **Predictable Code due to immutability**: Data is immutable, which means it can't be changed after it has been created.
+ - **Predictable code due to immutability**: Data is immutable, which means it can't be changed after it has been created.
    - Any "changes" to the data would result in a new object being created, leaving the original data untouched.
    - This leads to fewer bugs and side effects as functions don't alter the original data.
-- **Better Testing and Debugging**: functional programming relies on pure functions and avoids shared data and side effects, it's easier to test and debug
+- **Better testing and debugging**: functional programming relies on pure functions and avoids shared data and side effects, making it easier to test and debug.
-- **Framework and Library Support**: Many popular JavaScript libraries and frameworks, such as React and Redux, have functional programming concepts at their core.
+- **Framework and library support**: Many popular JavaScript libraries and frameworks, such as React and Redux, have functional programming concepts at their core.

 ---

-# Common Functional Programming Methods in JavaScript Arrays
+# Array Methods for Functional Programming

 | Method   | Description |
 |----------|-------------|